alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 %}

 This is pretty similar to what Kevin did, so we can reuse a lot of the same tools.
-Let's see if we can make that work.

-We're going to build this in a couple of steps:
+I've broken this down into a couple of steps:

-*   run code just before every line using TracePoint
+*   run code just before every line
-*   parse Ruby code with Ripper
-*   use TracePoint and Ripper to find the upward assignment arrows
+*   look for variables, upward assignment arrows, and values
-*   find the value below each arrow
-*   assign variables (or not) using bindings
+*   actually assign the variables

-Let's go through these in turn.
+We'll need to (mis)use several Ruby tools along the way, including TracePoint, Ripper, and bindings.
+Let's dive in.